 HQAI audits are being increasingly recognised and recommended by donors

 Independent quality assurance against the CHS is a prerequisite for humanitarian organisations looking to obtain funding from the Ministry of Foreign Affairs of Denmark (DANIDA) and the UK’s Disaster Emergency Committee (DEC).
-Also, organisations verified by HQAI can have streamlined access to Framework Partnership Agreements from the German government (GFFO) and the Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO).
-UK’s DFID is looking at the level of convergence between its due diligence requirements and HQAI’s CHS audits “to explore the scope for economies of scale by avoiding duplication of assessments,” says Mary Thompson, Safeguarding Unit, DFID.
+Also, organisations verified against the CHS can have streamlined access to Framework Partnership Agreements from the German government (GFFO), the Dutch Relief Alliance (Dutch Relief) and the Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO).
+UK’s FCDO is looking at the level of convergence between its due diligence requirements and HQAI’s CHS audits “to explore the scope for economies of scale by avoiding duplication of assessments,” says Mary Thompson, Safeguarding Unit, FCDO.

 From a perspective of domestic accountability it is a better bargain for us as a donor to engage with the CHS Alliance and HQAI instead of doing it ourselves in terms of efficiency, relevance and effectiveness.
 Philippe BESSON, Swiss Agency for Development and Cooperation, SDC, October 2019

 HQAI’s ability to tailor audits to donor requirements by proposing bridges from a CHS audit to another system is spearheading the drive for greater simplification and harmonisation of reporting requirements.

 This contributes to the Grand Bargain agenda (work stream 4).